 In 1989, about 28 years after its establishment, the wall was toppled, and Germany was reunited into one state.

 To this day, small sections of the wall remain, as evidence of the folly of its construction, and the route of the wall is marked all through Berlin, with metal plates posted throughout the city, with the German inscription "Berliner Mauer.”

-At the same time period, the German reunification brought about the fall of the wall caused considerable concern for the future.
+At the same time period, the German reunification, bringing about the fall of the wall caused considerable concern for the future.
 In particular, the world worried about a situation in which Germany might again become a superpower that would threaten the free world.
-In the meantime, Germany has become one of the leaders of the free and democratic world, and learned from the lessons of the past all too well.
+In the meantime, Germany has become one of the leaders of the free and democratic world, and learned the lessons of the past all too well.